 As someone who has been pregnant more than a couple of times, I can definitely relate to the feelings of the Saturday Night Live/Emma Stone version of Mary.
 In fact, I have often thought about how uncomfortable the journey to Bethlehem on a donkey while pregnant would have been and, as much as I hate to admit it, I would have surely broken down in tears after the first attempt at finding a room in an Inn failed.

 Pregnancy has a way of bringing out the most irrational, irritable, and emotional side of me.
 (I can’t be alone in this, right?!)
 But, Mary, the real Mary, was full of grace in all that she did.
-This funny SNL skit had a creative way of reminding me of all of the virtues that defined Our Lady by showing all of the ways in which she could have chosen to respond, but didn’t.
+I’m sure it wasn’t the intention of the writers of this SNL skit, but watching it reminded me of all of the virtues that defined Our Lady.
+She could have chosen to respond in these ways, but our selfless Mother did not.

 Mary, the Mother of God, wasn’t annoyed with the conditions in which the Savior was born or concerned about how she looked or exasperated at the fact that visitors arrived to greet the Newborn King.
 As the skit portrays, she might have had every right to be, but Mary didn’t make the situation about her needs and comfort.
 She was focused solely on the Son of God and rejoicing in His birth.